 Learn about the pressing human rights issues currently facing women across the world, and the ways in which you can make a difference.

 In this article we have compiled a list of free courses with a basis in women’s rights that anyone can take, anywhere in the world.
-They are taught by well-renowned universities across the globe, and the content is available completely free.
-Obtaining a certificate may require payment for some courses, but all of the content is accessible free of charge.
+They are taught by well-renowned universities across the globe, and the content is available for free.
+Obtaining a certificate may require payment for some courses, but financial aid is available for those who qualify through the course providers.
 Each of these courses is taught in English.

 Hosted by the University of Strathclyde in Glasgow, this course focuses on the root causes of violence against women, the attitudes that lead to a culture of violence, the principles of gender inequality, and how to challenge such entrenched behaviours that impact women all over the world.
 Topics covered include: gender, power and violence; media and cultural representations of violence against women; public and professional responses; and national and international approaches to prevention.
 The course lasts for 6 weeks and consists of 2 hours of weekly study.
 Content includes articles, videos, peer reviews, and quizzes.
 This course will give you a deeper understanding of violence against women and its impact on individuals, families, and communities, as well as providing you with a repertoire of strategies for intervention and prevention.